jmhutchison/QGIS-Training-Manual/animal_health/exercise1.rst

 * use the clip feature to create a layer including only the data required.

-For the purpose of these exercises you will be using the shapefiles provided, however it is possible to connect directly to the ISIKHNAS database and access the current data.
+For the purpose of these exercises you will be using the shapefiles provided.
+It is possible to connect directly to the iSIKHNAS database and access the current data however this is beyond the scope of this exercise.

 |basic| |FA| Create a new map
 --------------------------------------------------------------------------------